mongodb/mongo-c-driver/doc/mongoc_bulk_operation_update.rst

                                 const bson_t *document,
                                 bool upsert);

 This function queues an update as part of a bulk operation.
 This does not execute the operation.
-To execute the entirety of the bulk operation call :symbol:`mongoc_bulk_operation_execute() <mongoc_bulk_operation_execute>`.
+To execute the entirety of the bulk operation call :symbol:`mongoc_bulk_operation_execute()`.

 .. warning::